ChennaiNerd/chennainerd.github.com/source/_posts/2014-06-08-gcov-c-slash-c-plus-plus-code-coverage-testing-tool.markdown

 ```
 > The reason for this could be **-fprofile-arcs and -ftest-coverage CFLAGS** were missed during compilation.

-3. gcov symbols are seen in the binary but still .gcda file is not getting created.
+3.gcov symbols are seen in the binary but still .gcda file is not getting created.

 > The reason could be the program did not do a graceful exit.

+ We’d love to hear more about your experiences with c/c++ code coverage.
+ Please share your thoughts in the comments below.